-Also, the larger the sensor, the greater your ability to ‘blur the background’, but this is also highly dependent on the lens you attach to your camera.
+Also, the larger the sensor, the greater your ability to ‘blur the background’ (blur can also be added in Lightroom), but this is also highly dependent on the lens you attach to your camera.

 Here are the 3 main lenses you’re likely to come across while shopping for a digital camera:

 - 1 Inch (or smaller) – commonly found in budget compact cameras